BloodAxe/Kaggle-2024-CryoET/WRITEUP.md

+_
+Throughout the competition there were numerous missile strikes, bombings, and other acts of war that have taken the lives of many innocent people in Ukraine.
+Rockets from russia hit within few kilometers from my home in Odesa.
+Each day Kaggle users from Ukraine facing the chance of not waking up.
+Just keep in this mind while you read this solution writeup.

-_I would like to thank the Armed Forces of Ukraine, the Security Service of Ukraine, Defence Intelligence of Ukraine, and the State Emergency Service of Ukraine for providing safety and security to participate in this great competition, complete this work, and help science, technology, and business not to stop but to move forward._
+I would like to thank the Armed Forces of Ukraine, the Security Service of Ukraine, Defence Intelligence of Ukraine, and the State Emergency Service of Ukraine for providing safety and security to participate in this great competition, complete this work, and help science, technology, and business not to stop but to move forward.
+_

 ## Introduction